pgerman1/honeywell_pressure_rpi/readme.md

 ## Supported Languages

-Currently this API offers support for C++, and a Limited Python Implementation for Protoyping.
+Currently this API offers support for C++, and a Limited Python Implementation for Prototyping.
 Now that the development of the API is stable, i plan on porting it to Go, and Perhaps Rust.

 ## Dependencies